 powder will be gradually precipitated when the action ceases.
 The

-precipitate is to be immediately collected on a filter, well washed
+o be immediately collected on a filter, well washed

 with distilled water, and cautiously dried in a heat not exceeding